ZafarUrakov/GeometryGuru/README.md

 Input from console: Console.ReadLine();
 Converts: Convert.ToDouble();
 ```
-A *constant* is a value that remains unchanged during program execution.
-* Also in the code i used ***Escape Characters*** - replacement of control characters in the text with corresponding text substitutions.
+Also in the code i used ***Escape Characters*** - replacement of control characters in the text with corresponding text substitutions.
 Read more , [link](https://codebuns.com/csharp-basics/escape-sequences/).